Blaisorblade/dot-iris/correspondence.md

   `sem_ptyped` and `Sem_stp`, such that semantic typing implies storeless semantic typing.
 That's just a convenience to prove semantic typing more easily, as syntactic typing supports better automation.

-- The paper regards path substitution as a function.
-In Coq, we define it as a relation instead (`path_repl_one` in `Dot/syn/path_repl.v`), to reuse proofs about path replacement; we want to switch to defining path substitution as a function, but we haven't yet mechanized proofs for such a version.